spring-labs/ameba-lib/README.md

 be taken depending on the tenant.

 Determination of the tenant can be realized using a web filter `org.ameba.http.MultiTenantSessionFilter` (1.0+).
 This filter tries to get a http header attribute called `X-Tenant` or `Tenant` and stores it in a threadlocal variable.
 On business- or integration layer this context information is used to separate log files or to separate between databases, database schemas or database tables (up to the specific solution).
-Have a look at the [tenancy sample](https://github.com/spring-labs/tenancy-sample) to understand how this works on database level.
+Look at the [tenancy sample](https://github.com/spring-labs/tenancy-sample) to understand how this works on database level.
 Separating the log files is special.
 Ameba-lib uses SLF4J to abstract from the underlying logging framework.
 In case of context-aware data (like the tenant name) needs to be populated down to the underlying logging library, SLF4J make it easy to work with [Logback](http://logback.qos.ch/).
 SLF4J smoothly populates the logback context with its own context.
 If you're using other frameworks, like Log4j you need to implement a custom _Context Populator_ that ready the SLF4J MDC/NDC and populates the log4j MDC/NDC properly.

 Starting with 1.7 the configuration of multi-tenancy support can be done much more elegant by using the classlevel annotation `@EnableMultiTenancy`.
 No manual filter registration needs to be done anymore.

 #### Data record separation